seleniumbase/SeleniumBase/examples/capabilities/ReadMe.md

 <h3><img src="https://seleniumbase.io/img/green_logo.png" title="SeleniumBase" width="32" /> Using Desired Capabilities</h3>

-You can specify browser desired capabilities for webdriver when running SeleniumBase tests on a remote SeleniumGrid server such as [BrowserStack](https://www.browserstack.com/automate/capabilities) or [LambdaTest] (https://www.lambdatest.com/capabilities-generator/) or [Sauce Labs](https://wiki.saucelabs.com/display/DOCS/Platform+Configurator#/).
+You can specify browser desired capabilities for webdriver when running SeleniumBase tests on a remote Selenium Grid server such as [BrowserStack](https://www.browserstack.com/automate/capabilities), [LambdaTest](https://www.lambdatest.com/capabilities-generator/), or [Sauce Labs](https://wiki.saucelabs.com/display/DOCS/Platform+Configurator#/).

 Sample run commands may look like this when run from the [SeleniumBase/examples/](https://github.com/seleniumbase/SeleniumBase/tree/master/examples) folder: (The browser is now specified in the capabilities file.)